Poor roads, lax laws hike Bangladesh death toll

 Under their mantra "Life is more important than time," they are urging both transport operators and riders to be cautious on the rods, to avoid packing vehicles too full and to fight the urge to overtake other vehicles in their zest for reaching destinations quickly.

-Though organizers such as Ekram Ahmed, convener of FUARA, realise they face an uphill battle, they will still fight on.
+Though organizers such as Ekram Ahmed, convener of FUARA, realize they face an uphill battle, they will still fight on.

 "If we can save just one life through our campaign, it will be a big success," Ahmed said.